andrearecuyo/andrearecuyoportfolio/README.md

 - 👋 Hi, I’m @andrearecuyo
 - 👀 I’m interested in gaming, music, and any kinds of entertainment literally.
 - 🌱 I’m currently learning JavaScript and Javascript Frameworks such as, Vue.js and ReactJS.
-- 💞️ I’m looking to collaborate on a better company that I believe I can work with.
 - 📫 How to reach me? email me at andrearecuyo@gmail.com

 # Andrea Recuyo Portfolio #